ignacioq/julia_intro/README.md

 7. Type `SendCode` and press enter when on the package name (if you don't see the Package's name is because you already installed it).
 8. Repeat step 5, and but now type `Julia` and press enter.
 11. Open the Julia REPL in a terminal window (or tmux in Linux, or the respective in Windows).
-12. Download the file `https://github.com/ignacioq/julia_intro/julia_workshop.jl` from , and open it in Sublime Text.
+12. Download this file `https://github.com/ignacioq/julia_intro/julia_workshop.jl`, and open it in Sublime Text.
 13. Type `Cmd + Shift + p` (`Ctrl + Shift + p` in Windows) and type `SendCode: Choose Program` and press `enter` on the program you want to send the code to
 (`terminal`, `Cmder` and `tmux` by default in Mac, Windows and Linux, respectively).